The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 This is a hard thing to accept.
 Many disciples abandoned Christ because of it.
 Even today there are those who try to make the Church “relevant” to a corrupt modern world.
 But Christ never said that He came to make life convenient.
 He came to preach the Truth.

-Christ was not just a “good man”—He was true God and true man whose real presence remains with us always through the Sacraments.
+Christ was not just a good man like other so-called “good men” throughout history.
+Many of these individuals, although praised by their cultures for being religious or political leaders who performed notable acts of social justice, were nevertheless stained with grave personal sins.
+Christ, however, with the purity of being true God and true man, offers us forgiveness from our sins and whose real presence remains with us always through the Sacraments.
 Only in the broken bread of the Eucharist can our psychological brokenness be healed.

 Classical Freudian psychoanalysis is atheistic, and so is most psychotherapy today.
 Even though the brilliant French psychoanalyst Jacques LacanJacques Lacan had some familiarity with Catholicism, religion had no part in his psychoanalysis.
+His concept of psychoanalysis, which masterfully refined Freud’s ideas, was still a product of natural reason.
 But Lacan can teach Catholics much about psychology.
 To put it in a nutshell, Lacanian analysis ultimately shows you that all your identifications with the world are just empty illusions.
-So you start analysis with your identity like a precious porcelain vase, and you end the analysis as a naked man sitting alone in a pile of broken pottery.
+So you start analysis with your identity like a precious porcelain vase, and you end the analysis, like Job, as a naked man sitting alone in a pile of broken pottery.
 So that’s life, you learn, just a pile of illusions.
 “Go make something of it anyway,” you’re told.

 So what does this have to do with Catholicism?
 Well, read Saint John of the Cross and you will find that his description of spiritual purgation Saint John of the Cross is, in its practical effects, quite a bit like Lacan’s philosophy.
 The difference between the two, though, is Christ.
+Christ takes us outside the box of natural reason.
 Christ begins where Lacan ends.
 Lacan leaves us with the stark, bare psychological truth of our broken lives.
-Christ—and only Christ—can heal the brokenness.
+Christ—and only Christ—can heal our brokenness.
 And in that gap between Lacan and Christ is precisely where I locate the relation between psychology and religion.
-Psychology cannot heal us, but it can help us overcome our resistance to total surrender to Christ.
+Psychology cannot heal us, but it can help us recognize just how broken we really are, and it can help us overcome our resistance to total surrender to Christ.
 Once we make that surrender, our healing begins.
 And that is precisely what Saint John of the Cross told us.

 Read an excerpt from a letter about repentance